-- For all three programs, application materials can be submitted in our new online application.
+- For all three programs, application materials can be submitted in our online application.

 - The Knauss program requires official transcripts.
-Official transcripts should be sent directly from the providing university either electronically or by postal mail to Lynn Vaccaro at Michigan Sea Grant, 520 E. Liberty St., Suite 310, Ann Arbor, MI 48104-2210.
+Official transcripts should be sent directly from the providing university either electronically or by postal mail to Holly Muir at Michigan Sea Grant, 520 E. Liberty St., Suite 310, Ann Arbor, MI 48104-2210.
 Transcripts in official, sealed envelopes provided by students to Michigan Sea Grant will also be considered official.

 - During the initial application process, students do not need to secure a letter of endorsement from the Michigan Sea Grant director, but they must submit all other required application materials by the deadline.